aut0maticjack/lazyweb/3D-Printing-Calibration.md

 work up from there

-accel 1500 is very good. jerk should be 10% of print speed or less
+accel 1500 and jerk 10 is very good! jerk should be 10% of print speed or less

 different materials require different print speeds, so tune speed with PLA (or whatever you print with most often) and just tell the slicer to print slower for other materials as required